infosoftas/info-subscription-doc/source/reporting/Report database.rst

 ---------
 Free text that can be sent with an order, but this is used differently from customer to customer.
 The idea is to be able to connect to other tables to be able to retrieve information.
 Information in Tags can also be created manually.

 When you send a tag with an order, two tags are currently created in the report layer.
 One with type Subscriber and one with type SubscriberAccount.
-Referenceid then correspond henholdsvi s SubscriberId and SubscriberAccount .
+Referenceid will then correspond to SubscriberId and SubscriberAccount, respectively.
 Thus you can search for all subscribers who have a relationship with for example ShopID = 458.
 The vast majority of tables in the report layer have a connection to subscriberide and can then be grouped / filtered in relation to Tag.

 [economy].[AccountTransaction]
 ----------------------------
-Saldo transactions can, among other things, be used for purchases from agreements.
-For example, if you agree on a payment claim, which you will later buy out of, then this table will be used.
+Balance-transactions of different types.
+Will be created if paid too much or too little, if a subscription is cancelled or for imported transactions.

 [economy].[Invoices]